A DISTINGUISHING ACHIEVEMENT

 - Credit awarded for satisfactory achievement (as defined by present University policies) on high school advanced placement tests and various other achievement tests (e.g. CLEP)

-- complete the Honors Distribution requirements, satisfying the four groups of disciplines and physical education.
+- complete the Honors Distribution requirements, satisfying the four groups of disciplines.
 This is in lieu of the university's General Education requirements;

 - complete three Honors Colloquia courses, one each in Humanities, Social Science and Natural Science;

 - complete an Honors Research Project, i.e., an Honors thesis, or an original or creative work appropriate to the student's area of interest and meeting high standards of scholarship.
 The student must be awarded a grade of B or above to satisfactorily meet this criteria.
 Research performed through an external experience (e.g., a study abroad program or through field experience) may be used in part as a basis for the project.

 Although each Honors student will be encouraged to become proficient in a language other than English, the foreign language is mandatory only if required of all students in the student's major department or division.
 In addition, study abroad experience is encouraged but not mandatory to graduate as a Williams Honors Scholar.